should you set up your home gym in your garage? here's what you need to know

 So, you can see that the exercises I did aren’t difficult (no dance skills required).
 I pulled them from different videos I do regularly with instructors like Cathe Friedrich.

-*Here’s a link to the Polar A300 heart rate monitor (like the one I used in my case study) if you want to gather some of your own data and don’t already have a heart rate monitor.
+*Here’s a link to a Polar heart rate monitor (like the one I used in my case study) if you want to gather some of your own data and don’t already have a heart rate monitor.

 Here’s a more detailed breakdown of the results of each session of exercises: